 Rules for Camping on Public Land

 Rhode Island does not have federal recreation lands managed by the Bureau of Land Management.
-However, the state does have rules in place for camping at state parks, which are governed by the Department of Environmental Management.
+But the state does have rules in place for camping at state parks, which are governed by the Department of Environmental Management.
 These rules may vary by park, but most parks limit stays to 14 days during peak season.

 Full-time RVing in Providence

-Providence is a densely populated and vibrant city during nine months of the year due to its numerous colleges.
+Providence is a densely populated and vibrant city for nine months of the year due to its numerous colleges.
 There are plenty of campgrounds just outside the city limits that afford you convenient access to the city center.
 It is a cultural hub with museums and splendid river access.
 The Providence train station allows for convenient access to Boston for a day trip.

 RVing in Providence FAQs